MORNING REWIND: The stories you may have missed

 GOOD Morning Bundaberg.

-Welcome to today’s edition of the Morning Rewind featuring some of the stories you may have missed from the last 24 hours.
+Welcome to this morning’s edition of the Morning Rewind, featuring some of the stories you might have missed from yesterday.

 ---